microsoft/r-server-loan-credit-risk/Typical.md

 ## Step 2: Data Prep and Modeling with Debra the Data Scientist
 -----------------------------------------------------------------

 Now let's meet Debra, the Data Scientist.
-Debra's job is to use historical data to predict a model for future campaigns.
+Debra's job is to use historical data to predict a model for future loans.
 <span class="sql">Debra's preferred language for developing the models is using R and SQL.
 She uses Microsoft R Services with SQL Server 2016 as it provides the capability to run large datasets and also is not constrained by memory restrictions of Open Source R.
 </span>
 <span class="hdi">Debra will develop these models using <a href="https://azure.microsoft.com/en-us/services/hdinsight/">HDInsight</a>, the managed cloud Hadoop solution with integration to Microsoft R Server.